TIM-JYU/TIDE-CLI/README.md

 Step 3: Move app named 'main' as 'tide' to some folder that is in PATH.
 E.g. `mv main /usr/bin/tide`.

 Step 4: Start use, please refer user instructions in TIM.

+## Running unit tests
+After cloning and starting the Poetry environment, unit tests can be run with command: `python -m unittest`